holyspiritomb/autpunk.space/src/index.md

   name: "hello there"
   text: here lies andy
   tagline: peperony and chease
+  image:
+    src: /rainbow_space.png
+    alt: A Milky Way galaxy emoji with a rainbow filter over it, clipped into a heart shape at .
   # actions:
   #   - theme: brand
   #     text: Projects